About PIRLS

 • interpret and integrate ideas and information

-• examine and evaluate content, language and features of texts.
+• evaluate and critique content, language and features of texts.

 More information is available in the PIRLS 2021 Assessment framework.

-Who is conducting the PIRLS study in Northern Ireland?
+Who conducted the PIRLS 2021 study in Northern Ireland?

-PIRLS is being delivered in Northern Ireland by the National Foundation for Educational Research (NFER) on behalf of the Department of Education.
+PIRLS was delivered in Northern Ireland by the National Foundation for Educational Research (NFER) on behalf of the Department of Education.
 NFER also delivered the 2011 and 2016 cycles in Northern Ireland.

-PIRLS 2021 will be the third time Northern Ireland have participated in the study, and is a chance to see if the positive findings from 2016 have continued.
+PIRLS 2021 was the third time Northern Ireland have participated in the study.

-October to December 2020 – pupils from countries in the Southern Hemisphere take part in the PIRLS 2021 study.
+• October to December 2020 – pupils from two Southern Hemisphere countries took part in the PIRLS 2021 study.

-From January 2021 – schools that have been selected to participate in the study are contacted by NFER.
-We will support schools throughout the study to ensure that participating is a rewarding experience for teachers and pupils.
+• From January 2021 – schools in Northern Ireland that had been selected to participate in the study were contacted by NFER.

-From May 2021 – pupils from countries in the Northern Hemisphere take part in PIRLS.
+• From February to July 2021 – pupils from 35 countries in the Northern Hemisphere took part in PIRLS.

-September and October 2021 – pupils in Northern Ireland take part in the PIRLS 2021 study.
-Other countries from the Northern Hemisphere may also take part around this time.
+• September and October 2021 – pupils at the beginning of Year 7 in Northern Ireland took part in the PIRLS 2021 study.
+Thirteen other countries from the Northern Hemisphere and three Southern Hemisphere countries took part between August and December 2021.

-From July 2021 to February 2022 – international researchers collate and analyse the data from all participating countries and prepare reports on the results.
+• From January 2022 to April 2023 – international researchers collated and analysed the data from all participating countries and prepared reports on the results

-December 2022 – the IEA publishes the International report about all countries.
-The National report for Northern Ireland is written by NFER and published by the Department of Education.
+• May 2023 – the IEA published the International report about all countries.
+The national report for Northern Ireland was written by NFER and published by the Department of Education.

 NFER Quality Assurance